wmde/Diff/README.md

 * CallbackComparer: Adapter around a comparison callback that implements the ValueComparer interface.
 * ComparableComparer: Since 0.9.
 Value comparer for objects that provide an equals method taking a single argument.

+All classes part of the ValueComparer component can be found in <code>includes/Comparer</code>

 ### ArrayComparer

 Added in 0.8